devthiago/react-ui-hooks/HOW-CREATE-A-HOOK.md

 yarn generate:docs
 ```

-This command is going to check all of your hooks and hooks tests and generate the documentation!
+This command scans your hooks and its tests to generate the documentation.